 New students plan their courses and register in consultation with an academic advisor prior to the beginning of their first semester.
-New part-time students must make an appointment with their academic advisor to obtain information on the Program of Study they plan to pursue and have transfer credits reviewed.
+New part-time students must make an appointment with their academic advisor to obtain information on the program of study they plan to pursue and have transfer credits reviewed.

 A student's SRSU email account is the primary vehicle for communicating administrative or transactional information to students.
 The registration deadline is usually one week prior to the opening of classes each term.
 Currently enrolled students have an early registration period toward the close of each semester for the following term.
-Registration must be performed online via the student portal - Lobo Online.
+Registration must be performed online via the student dashboard in mySRSU.

-Tuition and Fees must be paid.
-A complete bill is available to each student via Lobo Online.
+Tuition and fees must be paid.
+A complete bill is available to each student via the student dashboard in mySRSU.
 It is imperative students check their SRSU email regularly for reminders regarding tuition and fee payment deadlines or other information regarding dates for payment, registration, drop/add, withdrawal, or graduation.
 Payment of tuition and fees is due approximately one week before classes begin each term.
 SRSU offers multiple payment plans and students are encouraged to contact the Business Office to discuss options.

-No one may register/enroll in any enrollment period after the official registration period indicated in the University Calendar.
+No one may register/enroll in any enrollment period after the official registration period indicated in the university calendar.
 No student will be permitted to remain in class unless the instructor has received evidence of proper registration (which includes payment).